How to start a scrap metal business from the ground up

 You will need a space of at least 10,000 square feet, but 20,000 square feet gives you room to grow.
 Focus your search on properties with industrial zoning, typically classified as M-1 (Light Industrial) or M-2 (Heavy Industrial) by your city's planning department.

 When you negotiate a lease, insist on a clause that requires the landlord to pay for a Phase I Environmental Site Assessment.
-A frequent mistake is to skip this, which could leave you responsible for cleaning up contamination left by a previous tenant.
+Skipping this step can leave you responsible for cleaning up contamination left by a previous tenant.

 Acquiring your equipment